Top Five: Things to do for Triathlon Visitors

 While a college town known for barbecue and big games may not sound like a place for healthy, athletic people, you’d be surprised to find just how active and healthy we can get here in the deep fried south.
 Tuscaloosa is a proudly named runners city with a plethora of trails and is home to some of the most flavorful healthy food in the state.
-With the Triathlon on the same day as A-Day and Volksfest, you’ll find the city in full swing with a crowded strip and a beer garden in Government Plaza!
+With the Triathlon on the same day as Alabama Roots Fest, you’ll find the city in full swing with a buzzing downtown and live music from Robert Randolph and the Family Band in Government Plaza!

-If you aren’t used to the warm springs of Alabama, you might not know it can get pretty hot in April.
-The refreshing waters will be a cool welcome to the humid heat, but if you prefer land to the lake there are some incredible trails around each of them.
+If you aren’t used to the springs in Alabama, you might not know that the outdoors can be immaculate in April, and this weekend will be no different.
 From Lake Nicol’s cliffs to Lake Lurleen’s sandy shores, you’ll feel at one with nature without having to go more than 20 minutes from downtown.